mohanmca/cassandra_playground/README.md

 system_traces
 ```

-## See how many rows have been written into this table (Warning - row scans are expensive operations on large tables)
+## (Section: Cqls) - See how many rows have been written into this table (Warning - row scans are expensive operations on large tables)

 -   SELECT COUNT (\*) FROM user;

-## Write a couple of rows, populate different columns for each, and view the results
+## (Section: Cqls) - Write a couple of rows, populate different columns for each, and view the results

 1. INSERT INTO user (first_name, last_name, title) VALUES ('Bill',
     'Nguyen', 'Mr.');